But what does it do? And what makes it different from the one you have on your camera right now?

-Most macro lenses are true macro lenses, but not all of them are.
-When you go to purchase a macro lens, I recommend checking the maximum magnification ratio.
-If it’s not 1:1, then it won’t get you true macro images.
+When you buy a macro lens, I recommend checking the maximum magnification ratio.
+If it’s not 1:1, then it won’t get you accurate macro images.

 What Are the Capabilities of a True Macro Lens?

-Even budget macro lenses do well with sharpness.
-The old Tamron 90mm macro lens is one of the sharpest lenses I’ve ever used, even though it’s cheap.
+Even budget macro lenses produce high-quality images.
+The old Tamron 90mm f/2.8 macro lens is one of the sharpest options I’ve ever used.

-Bokeh refers to the background blur you get in your photos, like this:
+Bokeh refers to the background blur you get in your photos.

 Image Stabilization Difficulties

-The higher the lens’s magnification, the more difficult it is to capture sharp images.
+The closer you place your lens to your subject, the more difficult it is to capture sharp images due to camera shake.

-Fortunately, many macro lenses have built-in image stabilization.
-This helps counteract camera shake.
+Fortunately, many macro lenses have built-in image stabilization, which helps counteract the movement.

-Dedicated macro lenses are plagued by serious autofocus difficulties, especially when working at high magnifications.
+Dedicated macro lenses are plagued by severe autofocus difficulties.
+Especially when you’re working so close to your subject.

 Common Macro Lens Focal Lengths

-Macro lenses come in three focal length groupings:
+Macro lenses come in three types of focal lengths: